jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Worship of the Archons is forbidden by law.
 Even so their cults persist, as their power is too alluring to resist.
 Shrines to them can be found in ancient ruins, concealed temples, and the basements of shady nobles.

-There are many contradictory accounts regarding mythic history and cosmology given by Archonic cultists.
+There are many contradictory accounts regarding mythic history and cosmology given by Cthonic cultists.
 They vary between different cults, and even within the same cults.
 Many Archon-worshippers do not hold any opinion whatsoever on the topic of religion, and relate to the Archons in a purely transactional way.
 However, for cultists who do give an account, there are several points of agreement which never vary.
 The Archons themselves attest to these points.

 First, the Archons and Cthonia are primordial.
 Ksylia and its inhabitants were created afterwards.
 Second, the structure of Ksylia is that of concentric spheres.
 The outermost sphere separating it from Cthonia is the Hade.
 Then the Neaths, with its hollow surface of Arbigard.
 The Skies are at the center.
 Thus, "up" is at the center of Ksylia, and "down" is away from its center.
 The third point of agreement is that blue soul material was somehow invented by the weakest mortals of Ksylia, in order to oppose the Archons.
 The Magellian Empire weaponized blue soul material against the Archons, and taught the false doctrine that weakness is good, and strength is evil.
 The Agathoi were an invented story to justify this inversion.
 Of course, the Firmament and Asteria do not exist.
 The Magellian and Yargyez Empires wrongly suppressed the ultimate law of nature, that justice is the advantage of the stronger.